jwzhanggy/Graph_Toolformer/README.md

 > **Note**
 >
-> <span style="color:blue"> 8-bit tensor cores are not supported on the CPU. bitsandbytes can be run on 8-bit tensor core-supported hardware, which are Turing and Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+). </span>
+> <span style="color:blue"> 8-bit tensor cores are not supported on the CPU. bitsandbytes can be run on 8-bit tensor core-supported hardware, which are Turing and Ampere GPUs (RTX 20s, RTX 30s, RTX 40s, A40-A100, T4+). </span>

 ### 🟢 May 10: Updates
 - **Update 1**: The paper has been updated, and [the new version of the paper](http://www.ifmlab.org/files/paper/graph_toolformer.pdf) adds the Q&A prompt, the framework reasoning module design, and also add more experimental results and analysis.
 [The paper at arxiv](https://arxiv.org/pdf/2304.11116.pdf) has also been updated as well.